ATFCA

 These terms and conditions are governed by and construed in accordance with the laws and you irrevocably submit to the exclusive jurisdiction of the courts in that location.

-This policy is for Australian Track & Field Coaches Association – https://atfca.com.au effective as of 2020.
+This policy is for Australian Track & Field Coaches Association – http://atfca.com.au effective as of 2020.

 Your privacy is important to us.
-It is Australian Track & Field Coaches Association’s policy to respect your privacy regarding any information we may collect from you across our website, https://atfca.com.au, and other sites we own and operate.
+It is Australian Track & Field Coaches Association’s policy to respect your privacy regarding any information we may collect from you across our website, http://atfca.com.au, and other sites we own and operate.

 We only ask for personal information when we truly need it to provide a service to you.
 We collect it by fair and lawful means, with your knowledge and consent.
 We also let you know why we’re collecting it and how it will be used.